kbroman/pkg_primer/pages/vignettes.md

 forth.
 [R Markdown](http://rmarkdown.rstudio.com/) is an extension of Markdown to include chunks of R code.
-An R Markdown document (with a `.Rmd` extension) is compiled (with knitr) to a Markdown document (replacing R code with its results, eg graphics), which is then converted to an HTML document, to be viewed in a web browser.
+An R Markdown document (with a `.Rmd` extension) is compiled (with knitr) to a Markdown document (replacing R code with its results, e.g. graphics), which is then converted to an HTML document, to be viewed in a web browser.
 For more on knitr and Markdown, see my
 [knitr in a knutshell tutorial](http://kbroman.org/knitr_knutshell).